JamesWoolfenden/terraform-for-data/docs/lesson3.md

 ## Modules

-Like many modern languages, Terraform support the use of libraries or in Terraform Modules.
+Like any modern languages, Terraform supports the use of libraries or in Terraform - Modules.
 You can write you own, or re-use published modules.
 Hashicorp maintains a public Registry at <https://registry.terraform.io>.
 You can save yourself and others a lot of time by using and publishing modules.

-To create a MSSQL instance in RDS I could use the existing module "jameswoolfenden/rds/aws" <https://registry.terraform.io/modules/JamesWoolfenden/rds/aws/0.1.4>
+To create a MSSQL instance in RDS I write all resource myslef or I could re-use the existing module "jameswoolfenden/rds/aws" <https://registry.terraform.io/modules/JamesWoolfenden/rds/aws/0.1.4>

 This is implemented in **module.sql.tf**